Baryonic Feedback across Halo Mass: Impact on the Matter Power Spectrum: Summary and Discussion

 Our conclusions are largely consistent with those of \cite{vanloon_2023}, in which the impact of AGN feedback was quantified across halo mass scales in the cosmo-OWLS and BAHAMAS simulation projects.
 Their study compared the power spectrum of particles within the spherical overdensity regions (both $R_{\rm{200m}}$ and $R_{\rm{500c}}$) of full-physics halos to that of the entire full-physics simulation, the gravity-only simulation, and matched gravity-only halo particles.
 They find that the contribution of halo mass bin to the matter power spectrum suppression is related to the fraction of mass redistributed beyond the virial radius.
 Similar to our findings, they identify group-scale halos as major contributors and both low- and high-mass systems as contributing subdominantly.

+Quantitative suppression levels derived from simulations, including total suppression and the scale at which suppression peaks, depend on the specific subgrid feedback model implemented within the simulations.
 IllustrisTNG implements the moving-mesh \textsc{AREPO} code \cite{Springel_2010, Weinberger_2020} including prescriptions for star formation, stellar evolution, chemical enrichment, primordial and metal-line cooling, stellar feedback with galactic outflows, and black hole formation, growth and multi-mode feedback \cite{Pillepich_2017}.
 IllustrisTNG's updated thermal and kinetic AGN feedback prescription allows energy injection at low accretion rates, and yields excellent agreement with both simulated and observed stellar mass fractions without overheating gas \cite{Weinberger_2016}.
-The BAHAMAS simulation project (and its predecessor cosmo-OWLS) uses the hierarchical tree algorithm \textsc{GADGET}, and is designed specifically to probe the impact of baryonic processes on large-scale correlations, offering a large box-size of $400\,h^{-1}\,\rm{Mpc}$ (compared to IllustrisTNG's $205\,h^{-1}\,\rm{Mpc}$).
+On the other hand, the BAHAMAS simulation project (and its predecessor cosmo-OWLS) uses the hierarchical tree algorithm \textsc{GADGET}, and is designed specifically to probe the impact of baryonic processes on large-scale correlations, offering a large box-size of $400\,h^{-1}\,\rm{Mpc}$ (compared to IllustrisTNG's $205\,h^{-1}\,\rm{Mpc}$).
 Notably, BAHAMAS attempts to calibrate feedback processes on galaxy properties as well as the integrated gas fractions of galaxy groups and clusters \cite{Chisari_2019}.

 Both treatments of baryonic feedback produce a relative suppression of the matter power spectrum at small scales, but disagree on the exact effect.
 Suppression in BAHAMAS begins at $k\sim0.5\,h\,\rm{Mpc}^{-1}$ and hits its peak of around $15\%$ at $k\sim5\,h\,\rm{Mpc}^{-1}$.
 In IllustrisTNG, suppression begins later at $k\sim2\,h\,\rm{Mpc}^{-1}$, bottoming out with about 20\% suppression at $k\sim10\,h\,\rm{Mpc}^{-1}$.
 OWLS has the greatest total suppression, beginning at $k\sim0.5\,h\,\rm{Mpc}^{-1}$ and reaching a maximum greater than 20\% at $k\sim10\,h\,\rm{Mpc}^{-1}$.
 See \cite{Chisari_2019} for an in-depth comparison between these and other simulations.
 This disagreement indicates a significant difference in the treatment of baryonic effects between all three methodologies.
 However, our agreement with the analysis of \cite{vanloon_2023} using BAHAMAS and cosmo-OWLS suggests that these differences do not significantly impact conclusions drawn about the relative contribution of different mass halos to matter power suppression, or the finding that the halo mass fraction is tightly connected to this relative contribution.